a1n13a1n13d4/Face-Recognition-Project/README.md

 This project implements real-time face recognition using a webcam.
 It continuously captures frames from the webcam, detects faces, and matches them against a pre-trained model's database of known faces.
 This project is ideal for applications requiring instant face recognition, such as security systems.

+### Requirements Repo1B

+To run this project, you'll need:
+- **Anaconda Navigator**: The project is designed to run in an Anaconda environment to easily manage dependencies.
+- **Python 3.6+**: Ensure that your Anaconda environment is running Python 3.6 or higher.
+- **Required Libraries**: All necessary libraries are specified in the `requirements.txt` file.

 ### Installation Repo1B

 1. **Clone the repository:**